It was one of those silly things.

 It was always like this.
 Each Friday night, he told himself that tomorrow, he would sleep in and make up for lost time during the week.
 No way.
 After years of waking up at six am, Saturday morning found him wide awake at six am—usually.
 On Sunday, he did manage to squeeze in a few extra minutes, but not enough.
 Mondays were bad.
 He wanted to sleep like the dead, but the damned alarm wouldn’t let him.
 It was a conspiracy.

 In the bathroom, he checked his bruise.
 And was pleasantly surprised to find only a colored spot.
 It did not even hurt when he touched it.
-He was almost finished with breakfast, the wall TV giving him a dose of morning news, when he realized the headache was gone.
+He was almost finished with breakfast, the wall TV giving him a dose of morning news, when he realized the headache was also gone.
 Now we’re cooking!

 He drove to the train station, parked, and joined a convoy of people making their way in.
 He did not even mind the cold, and it looked like another clear winter day.
 He had his notepad in the briefcase and he would put in some writing.
 Why waste forty minutes staring out the window or the expressionless faces of fellow commuters?